India and weapons of mass destruction: Chemical weapons

 In 1992, India signed the Chemical Weapons Convention (CWC), becoming one of the original signatories of the CWC in 1993, and ratified it on 2 September 1996.

+In 1980, India established its chemical weapons programme, and officially notified Pakistan in 1992 of its intention of destroying its inventory of harmful chemical agents.
+In June 1997, India declared its stock of chemical weapons (1045 t of sulphur mustard).
+By the end of 2006, India had destroyed more than 75 percent of its chemical weapons and material stockpile and was granted an extension for destroying the remaining stocks by April 2009 and was expected to achieve 100 percent destruction within that time frame.

-According to India's ex-Army Chief General Sundarji, a country having the capability of making nuclear weapons does not need to have chemical weapons, since the dread of chemical weapons could be created only in those countries that do not have nuclear weapons.
+India informed the OPCW and the United Nations in May 2009 that it had destroyed its stockpile of chemical weapons in compliance with the international Chemical Weapons Convention, making it the third country, after South Korea and Albania, to do so.
+Verification was completed by the chemical weapons inspectors of the United Nations.
+The policy change on the chemical weapons was largely influenced from the views of former Indian army chief General Sundarji that a country having the capability of making nuclear weapons does not need to have chemical weapons, since the dread of chemical weapons could be created only in countries that do not have nuclear weapons.
 Others suggested that the fact that India has found chemical weapons dispensable highlighted its confidence in the conventional weapons system at its command.

-In June 1997, India declared its stock of chemical weapons (1,045 tonnes of sulphur mustard).
-By the end of 2006, India had destroyed more than 75 percent of its chemical weapons/material stockpile and was granted an extension for destroying the remaining stocks by April 2009 and was expected to achieve 100 percent destruction within that time frame.
-India informed the United Nations in May 2009 that it had destroyed its stockpile of chemical weapons in compliance with the international Chemical Weapons Convention, making it the third country, after South Korea and Albania, to do so.
-This was cross-checked by inspectors of the United Nations.

 India has an advanced commercial chemical industry, and produces the bulk of its chemicals for domestic consumption.
 It is also widely acknowledged that India has an extensive civilian chemical and pharmaceutical industry and annually exports considerable quantities of chemicals to countries such as the United Kingdom, the United States, and Taiwan.

 Nuclear weapons

 As early as 26 June 1946, Jawaharlal Nehru, soon to be India's first Prime Minister, announced:

 As long as the world is constituted as it is, every country will have to devise and use the latest devices for its protection.
 I have no doubt India will develop her scientific researches and I hope Indian scientists will use the atomic force for constructive purposes.
 But if India is threatened, she will inevitably try to defend herself by all means at her disposal.

-Nehru pursued a policy of formally foregoing nuclear weapons while at the same time constructing a civilian nuclear energy program and by extension the capability to make a nuclear bomb.
-This policy was motivated by a conventional weapons superiority over its rivals Pakistan and China.
-India built its first research reactor in 1956 and its first plutonium reprocessing plant by 1964.
-India's nuclear programme can trace its origins to March 1944 and its three-stage efforts in technology were established by Homi Jehangir Bhabha when he founded the nuclear research center, the Tata Institute of Fundamental Research.
+Nehru pursued a policy of formally foregoing nuclear weapons while at the same time constructing a civilian nuclear programme and by extension the capability to make a nuclear bomb.
+This policy was motivated by a conventional weapons superiority over its rival China, later focusing on Pakistan.
+While India built its first research reactor in 1956, the weaponisation of this programme quietly started in 1960, completing its first plutonium reprocessing plant by 1964.
+India's nuclear programme can trace its origins to March 1944 and its three-stage efforts in technology were established by Homi J. Bhabha when he founded the nuclear research centre, the Tata Institute of Fundamental Research (TIFR) in Bombay.